Sales tax returns in New York State: A guide

 How to prepare your New York sales tax return

-The first step in preparing a return is to collect the sales information for the tax period—this may be a month, a year, or a quarter.
-The New York Department of Taxation and Finance online filing system outlines a list of the fields businesses need to complete in order to prepare the return.
-This can be a time-consuming process, so be sure to allocate plenty of time for data collection.
+After identifying its filing frequency and due dates, a business must prepare the return.
+First, it collects the sales information for the tax period, whether it’s a month, a year, or a quarter.
+The Department of Taxation and Finance’s online filing system outlines the fields that businesses must complete to prepare the return.
+This can be a time-consuming process, so allocate plenty of time for data collection.

 Filing a sales tax return generally requires the following sales transaction information: